nxp-mcuxpresso/mcuxsdk-doc/boards/twrkm35z75m/index.rst

 Overview
 ********

-The TWR-KM35Z75M board is designed to work either in standalone mode or as part of the Tower® System, a modular development board platform that enables rapid prototyping and tool re-use through reconfigurable hardware.
-Begin constructing your Tower System evaluation board platform today by visiting NXP®.com/Tower for additional Tower System boards and compatible peripherals.
+The TWR-KM35Z75M board is designed to work either in standalone mode or as part of the Tower System, a modular development board platform that enables rapid prototyping and tool re-use through reconfigurable hardware.
+Begin constructing your Tower System evaluation board platform today by visiting NXP.com/Tower for additional Tower System boards and compatible peripherals.

 .. image:: ./twrkm35z75m.png